projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

 Refer to :ref:`physical-interrupt-initialization` for a detailed description of interrupt-related initial states, including IDT and physical PICs.

-After BSP detects that all APs are up, it will continue to enter guest mode; similar, after one AP complete its initialization, it will start entering guest mode as well.
+After the BSP detects that all APs are up, it will continue to enter guest mode; similar, after one AP complete its initialization, it will start entering guest mode as well.
 When BSP & APs enter guest mode, they will try to launch pre-defined VMs whose vBSP associated with this physical core; these pre-defined VMs are static configured in ``vm config`` and they could be